Topics Map > University of Chicago > IT Services > Phones & Internet Connections > VPN (cVPN)

-The Virtual Private Network (VPN) provides University staff, student or faculty, securely access University network resources as if you were on campus, no matter where you are in the world.
-However, you do not need the VPN to access library resources and most other campus resources.
-It is only necessary to access certain restricted resources, such as non-web-based file shares.
-If you are unsure about whether or not you need to use the VPN, check with your local support or call the IT Services Service Desk at 773-702-5800 before installing the VPN software.
+The Virtual Private Network (cVPN) provides University staff, students or faculty secure access to university network resources as if you were on campus, no matter where you are in the world.
+The VPN is accessed by connecting to http://cvpn.uchicago.edu.
+The VPN should be used to remotely access resources that are not available from off campus.
+Such resources include file shares, remote desktop access (RDP/SSH/etc), and other "campus-only" resources.
+If you are unsure about whether or not you need to use the VPN, check with your local support or call the IT Services Service Desk at 773.702.5800 before installing the VPN software.

 Current students, staff, and faculty of the University are eligible to use the VPN.
 A current student is defined as a student presently in a quarter during which they are taking classes.

-IT Services does not support the VPN for use with versions of Apple OS X older than 10.5 or versions of Windows older than Windows XP.
+IT Services does not support the VPN for use with versions of Apple OS X older than 10.9 or versions of Windows older than Windows 7.
 However, the VPN may still work with those operating systems.

 What is the IP address range of cVPN?

 cVPN's current IP address range is 126.96.36.199/24.
 Users who connect to cVPN will obtain an IP address in the 10.190.128.0/20 range.
 When users access campus or Internet resources, the VPN will perform the same function that allows multiple computers on a home network to utilize a single Internet connection, Port Address Translation (PAT).
 Once the traffic leaves cVPN, it will appear as if the users are using the 188.8.131.52/24 IP range.
 This is done in effort to efficiently utilize the IP space on campus, as well as ensure campus resources are still accessible from cVPN.